What's New - LoadRunner Cloud 2023.03

 In addition to the existing LoadRunner Cloud farm located in AWS Oregon, a new farm has been established in AWS Frankfurt.

-To participate in the beta of the new Frankfurt farm, open a support ticket.
+To participate in the beta of the new Frankfurt farm, submit a service request.

 Integrations and ecosystem